Anti-oppression and the Work That Reconnects: First Steps

 If this is part of your background or experience, please email Marcia Berry with your contact information and include whether you have attended trainings or facilitated trainings or both.
 Thank you!

-ANTI-OPPRESSION STUDY GROUP begins in February 2017.
+ANTI-OPPRESSION STUDY GROUP was held in 2017.

 Resources for further study